 Utilizing existing test work data and industry experience, and applying the process scenarios described previously, an estimation of the gold recovery by ore type has been performed.
 Table 16.20 provides the gold recoveries as currently estimated.
-As shown in the table, the Lower Sediments are carrying a zero percent gold recovery and for the purposes of this study are not included as ore.
-These ore types will be brought back into future studies when the Mill / CIL circuit is included as one of the proposed circuits.
+As shown in the table, the Lower Sediments are carrying a zero percent gold recovery for heap leaching and for the purposes of this study are not included as ore for the heap leach.
+These ore types would be stockpiled for milling and concentrating where their preg robbing characteristics can be better managed.